andymagill/tagTock/README.md

 `npm run lint`: Check the code for formatting and linting errors.

 `npm run format`: Format the code according to the project's configuration.

+## Configuration
+To configure the project, you can modify the config.ts file in the src/lib directory.
+This file contains the project's configuration options, such as the app name and description.

+## Environment Variables
+This project uses environment variables to configure certain settings.
+You can find an example of the expected environment variables in the .env file in the project root.

+The .env file contains variables that are used throughout the application.
+For example:

+`PUBLIC_GTM_ID`: Your Google Tag Manager ID
+Make sure to update the values in the .env file to match your specific configuration.